mkyleUD/Caviness-HPC-Intro/_episodes/08-responsiblity.md

 input files.

-For larger amounts of data, you should make sure you have a robust system in place for taking copies of critical data off the HPC system wherever possible to backed-up storage.
+For larger amounts of data, you should make sure you have a robust system in place for taking copies of critical data off {{ site.host_name }} wherever possible to backed-up storage.
 Tools such as `rsync` can be very useful for this.

-Your access to the shared HPC system will generally be time-limited so you should ensure you have a plan for transferring your data off the system before your access finishes.
-The time required to transfer large amounts of data should not be underestimated and you should ensure you have planned for this early enough (ideally, before you even start using the system for your research).

-In all these cases, the helpdesk of the system you are using should be able to provide useful guidance on your options for data transfer for the volumes of data you will be using.

 > ## Your data is your responsibility
-> Make sure you understand what the backup policy is on the file systems on the system you are
+> Make sure you understand what the backup policies are on {{ site.host_name }}'s file systems and
-> using and what implications this has for your work if you lose your data on the system.
-Plan
+> what implications they have for your work if you lose your data on the system.
+Plan your backups of
-> your backups of critical data and how you will transfer data off the system throughout the
+> critical data and how you will transfer data on and off the system throughout the project.
-> project.
 {: .callout}

 ## Transferring data

-As mentioned above, many users run into the challenge of transferring large amounts of data off HPC systems at some point (this is more often in transferring data off than onto systems but the advice below applies in either case).
+As mentioned above, many users run into the challenge of transferring large amounts of data off {{ site.host_name }} at some point (this is more often in transferring data off than onto systems but the advice below applies in either case).
 Data transfer speed may be limited by many different factors so the best data transfer mechanism to use depends on the type of data being transferred and where the data is going.
 Some of the key issues to be aware of are: